espenhgn/ViSAPy/README.md

 "NeuroCMOS", and the National Institutes of Health (NIH) through NIH grant R01EY019965.

-This scientific software is released under the GNU Public License (see LICENSE).
+This scientific software is released under the GNU Public License (see LICENSE file).

 Dependencies